 Do you think about the potential effects of head trauma a lot now that you have retired from the game?

 Going forward, all of us are concerned not about the shoulders or the replaced knees.
 Everybody’s just worried whether or not there may be a time where you start to develop symptoms as a precursor to CTE.
-I would say that there was a clear demarcation line in my life where my teammate [Legacy Donor] Dave Duerson committed suicide.
+I would say that there was a clear demarcation line in my life where my teammate Dave Duerson died by suicide.
 After that, there was no hiding or being evasive about the potential impact that this could have on the quality of my and all of my teammates’ lives going forward.

 It struck me to see Mike Ditka say earlier this year that he wouldn’t let his hypothetical child play football.
 Your team, the Bears of the mid-1980’s, is one of the best NFL teams of all time, and these are football lifers who are now reconsidering the place of football in their lives.
 Is that a strange feeling?

 I’ve talked to a lot of my teammates and a lot of people who I’ve played against and with, and I don’t know that anybody wouldn’t do it again.
 But my hope and expectation is that there’s going to be better protocol and better procedures to increase awareness.
 We’ve got to find the best way to modulate – you know you’re not going to eliminate them – but hopefully reduce the multiple concussions that could lead to significant problems in your adult life.
 And unfortunately, for some athletes it’s impacted them even sooner.
 And that’s really a tragedy.